 Let us hope that all things will come to our Jane.
 I always think of a tablet in the cloisters of Westminster (in London) that says merely, “Jane—Dear Child.”

-Penelope Perrill also published remarks about Mary Dickson (my grandmother)
+(Penelope Perrill also published remarks about Mary Dickson which we’ll be quoting further on.)

 In February of 1909 Reece left Dayton to study with photographer Clarence H. White at Columbia University in New York City.
 (Her 1909 photograph of “Clarence White in his Studio appeared in Dominique Vasseur’s 1997 book, The Soul Unbound.)